Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 What temperature do eggs need to be kept at?

 Answering the age-old dilemma of whether or not to keep eggs in the fridge or the pantry.
 Keep your eggs at a constant temperature below 20 degrees Celsius to ensure their freshness and safety.
-This means not constantly transferring them between extremely cold and warm environments, like a hot automobile and a cold freezer or a cold fridge and a hot kitchen.
+This means not constantly transferring them between extreme cold and warm environments, like a hot automobile and a cold freezer or a cold fridge and a hot kitchen.

 Storing eggs is good if you have a cold pantry that doesn’t heat up as the kitchen temperature rises.
 A standard kitchen cupboard may look like a somewhat consistent environment, but temperatures can still change when you’re cooking items that create a lot of heat or steam.

 The best way to keep your eggs fresh is in the refrigerator, where the temperature is controlled and never fluctuates.
 You should take the eggs out of the fridge 30 minutes before you want to use them so they may come to room temperature.
-This will ensure that they cook evenly and thoroughly, regardless of your method.
+This will ensure that they cook evenly and thoroughly regardless of your method.

 What about raw eggs?